ichthyoid/garden/content/quotes.md

 "I think Alexander Hamilton was always meant to be a catboy" - dan

 "in real life I'm all for democracy, but like..." - anna

+"nope! selectively deaf, for the lord" - ryan

+"I think when I basically shoot myself in the foot and play hopscotch with my testicles that's a different story" - ryan

+"speedrun smtp relay" - ryan

+"face fuzzy brain smooth" - ryan

+"god damn I used to be hot, what the fuck happened?" - ryan

+"at this point I'm not worried about things aging me, I already look like a sugar daddy when I go out with anna" - ryan (1/27/2025)

+"perfect! even my sunglasses can have depressions" - ryan

+"don't worry, the bombs are for civilians" - ryan

+"I improved on god's design" - ryan

+"somebody at lockheed martin just got hard! somebody at boeing just went boing!" - ryan

+"I'm a little depressy wessy" - unknown, MSU music building

+"why can't I get into my skrubhole" - ryan

+"I currently need to build a corpse pit in my village" - peter

+"You really only have two modes, grandpa and bond villain" - julian (to ryan)

+"I'm dangerous when medicated" - ryan

+"Gonna be spraying chocolate milk all over the elevator, good lord" - ryan

+"Listen, once you put on a fox hat, there's no amount of foxiness that will make me do that" - ryan

+"I think that will be determined by the amount of combustibles I can buy before the FBI shows up outside my door" - ryan

+"See that's why I love that woman, she's willing to commit atrocities for her own convenience" - ryan

+"I have zero inhibitions, zero morality, zero shame, and zero fucks to give" - ryan